Best Men's Mountain Bike Shorts of 2025

 Fabric: 4-way stretch nylon

-The MT 500 Spray Short from Endura is a burly, popular short with heavy duty materials.
+The MT500 Spray Short from Endura is a burly, popular short with heavy duty materials.
 It’s also among the longest shorts we tested, and one of the testers loves them.
 The leg openings are longer over the front of the knee.
 However, we found the materials were stiffer than other shorts, the fit was tight, yet the seat was overly bulky compared to other shorts tested.

-View the Endura Mt 500 Spray Short
+Compare prices of the Endura MT500 Spray Short

 Sizes: S-XXL